 I love cereal.
-I can eat it all day long, from breakfast to lunch, and even as an after dinner snack.
+I can eat it all day long, from breakfast to lunch, and even as an after-dinner snack.
 But in effort to reduce my sugar intake a bit and pack more protein into my diet, I’ve started to switch to healthier alternatives – one being a healthy ‘superfood’ cereal.

 I first discovered this recipe while browsing through Wegmens’ natural and organic food aisles a couple of years back.
 It was there that Nature Path’s Qi’a Superfood Cereals caught my eye.
-I looked over its clean ingredient list and saw that it was packed tons of protein, fiber, omega-3s, vitamins and minerals, and so I decided to give it a go.
+I looked over its clean ingredient list and saw that it was packed with protein, fiber, omega-3s, vitamins and minerals, and so I decided to give it a go.
 From that point on, I was buying those little $10 bags on a weekly basis.

 Chia Seed, Buckwheat, & Hemp Superfood Cereal Recipe

 - 1 cup buckwheat groats

 - 1 cup hemp seeds